jueyang/jueyang.github.io/_posts/posts/2018-09-03-netherlands.md

 <hr>

-<small>* I have been doing some fact-check on this, both through reading about that period of history (thank you, internet) and talking with my family members.
-It turns out my family history is complex.
-For example, "working class" deserves unpacking and context in my family's case.
+<small>* I have been fact-checking this, both through reading about that period of history (thank you, internet) and talking with my family members.
+It turns out my family history is complex and nuanced.
+For example, "working class" here deserves unpacking and context.
 I have started to articulate that in my thesis.
-The text here remains somewhat based on memory and therefore, partial.</small>
+This text remains somewhat based on memory and therefore, partial.</small>

-<small>** I joined a food co-op in 2020, after searching for such a thing for two years.
-I still go to Gimsel for treats.</small>

-<small>*** Or is she?
-She said she was born in Belgium.</small>